ibm-cloud-docs/security-compliance/getting-started.md

 6. Define your scan settings.

    1. Select the **Frequency** at which you want your evaluation to be conducted.
-   2. Configure notifications regarding failures that are identified.
+   2. Configure notifications for failures that are identified.
    3. Click **Next**.

 7. Review your selections.
 If everything looks correct, click **Create**.